FREE eBook:

 Summer is almost here!
 That means the concert touring season is ramping up, hopefully for another record year, as Music Festivals, Music Events, and Touring Artists all hit the road.

 A couple of recent stories have reminded me to encourage safety while on the road.
 No show is worth an injury or bodily harm to anyone involved: Artists, Touring personnel, bus and truck drivers, and patrons!
-I have attached a couple of stories reporting recent accidents: the Allman Brothers bus crash and an unfortunate incident following a Luke Bryant Concert involving a local crew.
+I have attached a couple of stories reporting recent accidents: the Allman Brothers bus crash and an incident following a Luke Bryan concert involving a local crew.

 Whether you are producing a one-time concert or a series of musical events in multiple locations, Front Row Insurance Brokers offers musical event insurance programs that cover your events and musical tours and greatly helps to protect your investment.